irwinwei/irwinwei.github.io/README.md

 ##### *Web Scraping | Natural Language Processing | Classification |<a href="https://www.github.com/irwinwei/GA-DSI-Project-03" target="_blank">> Link to project repository (see README file)</a>*
 The objective was to build an NLP model to analyze the posts from 2 subreddits and determine which one a post belonged to.
 The subreddits selected for the project were:

-- <a href="https://www.reddit.com/r/TalesFromTheCustomer" target="_blank">r/TalesFromTheCustomer</a> (comprises accounts of poor customer service encountered by contributors)
+- <a href="https://www.reddit.com/r/TalesFromTheCustomer" target="_blank">r/TalesFromTheCustomer</a> (accounts of poor customer service encountered by contributors)
-- <a href="https://www.reddit.com/r/TalesFromYourServer" target="_blank">r/TalesFromYourServer</a> (comprises contributions from people who work(ed) as waiters/waitresses regarding unreasonable customers they encountered)
+- <a href="https://www.reddit.com/r/TalesFromYourServer" target="_blank">r/TalesFromYourServer</a> (accounts from people who work(ed) as waiters or waitresses about unreasonable customers)

 The lexicon/vocabulary in both types of posts are very similar.
 Hence, the challenge was to create a model that relied not only individual words, but also multi-word sequences (bi-grams, tri-grams etc) to distinguish between the posts.
 About 1,000 posts from each subreddit were scraped from the web, resulting in approximately 2,000 rows of data to work with.<br><br>
 The text was first pre-processed by removing stop-words and single-characters (if not a stop-word).
 Although lemmatization and stemming where subsequently applied, these steps appear to have a detrimental effect on the classification accuracy for this corpus.
 Count and TF-IDF vectorizers were also used to transform the data prior to input into the classifiers.
 The classification models used were Logistic Regression and Naive Bayes (Multinomial).<br><br>